maggierosa/maggierosa.github.io/README.md

 ## Presentations ##

 **Invited Talks**
--**Rosa M.** “The molecular mechanism of Li+ Inhibition in MFSD2A-Mediated Lysolipid Transport”, Talk, Research in Progress Seminar Series at Weill Cornell Medicine.
+- **Rosa M.** “The molecular mechanism of Li+ Inhibition in MFSD2A-Mediated Lysolipid Transport”, Talk, Research in Progress Seminar Series at Weill Cornell Medicine.
 May 2025.
 New York City, NY.
 - **Rosa M.**  “The molecular mechanism of MFSD2A: a potential gateway for drug delivery to the brain” Talk, Physiology, Biophysics and System Biology (PBSB) Recruitment at Weill Cornell Medicine.
 February 2025.
 New York City, NY.
 - **Rosa M.**,  Shore D., “Applications of Dimensionality Reduction Techniques” Lecture, Quantitative Biology II Course, Weill Cornell Medicine.
 October 2024.
 New York City, NY.
 - **Rosa M.** ‘Persuading the Blood-Brain Barrier Bouncer to let you into the Brain Party’, Talk, 3-Minute Thesis (3MT) Competition at Weill Cornell Medicine.
 2022.
 New York City, NY.
 Finalist